Nevenall/markdown-it-special-terms/test.md

 \{escaped with a newline
 how does this parse?\}

-{what about multi-line text?
+{multi-line text
-could be a special term. }
+can also be a special term.}

-{new paragraph runs?
+{but not if it has

-Not a special term}
+a paragraph break in it}

 {{this is not a special term}